ait-energy/iesopt/docs/index.md

 ### Installing `iesopt`

 This assumes that you have a working environment, that has Poetry installed.
-It should howver work similarly using `conda install` or `pip install` instead.
+It should however work similarly using `conda install` or `pip install` instead.

 You can install `iesopt` by executing